-DVEZ IEDs (inteligent electronic devices) are used for bay control unit applications in transmission and distribution network.
-They provides full control for any type of switchgears (included the interlocking functions) and other substation application.
-The DVEZ factory configurations implement the basic functionality, but you can add optional functions to increase functionality of the device.
+The DVEZ products are configured for bay control unit applications on the transmission and distribution network.
+They provide full control for any type of switchgears (including the interlocking functions) and other substation applications.
+The DVEZ factory configurations implement the basic functionality, but you can add optional functions to increase functionality of the device